jpmonettas/clograms/README.md

 When you click the save button in the ui **Clograms** will create a `diagram.edn` file inside the folder where you are running it from, and will read it every time you load the ui.

+You can also save your diagram as a pdf file using the browser print functionality.
+It will hide all the toolbars so you can print only the diagram.

 ## Developers info

 ### Build UI